ProcessEight/magento-2-professional-developer-certification/README.md

 * Noting which areas you are weakest on
 * Go through each question which you got wrong and research why.
 Grok the right answer.
-* Repeat the Swift Otter exam every week, to gauge your process (but if you notice yourself memorising the right answers, do it more infrequently).
+* Repeat the Swift Otter exam every week, to gauge your progress (but if you notice yourself memorising the right answers, do it more infrequently).

 ### Work through the Swift Otter Exam Preparation ebook